22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 ```

-Below, you can see an example of the structure of the response from the `userPaymentMethods` object, which returns the saved payment methods in the buyer's account.
+Below, you can see an example of the structure of the response from the `userPaymentMethods` object, which returns the available payment methods in the buyer's account.

 ```JavaScript
 {